ArinzeOkorji/BW-Football-Platform/README.md

 # BWFOOTBALLCLUB

 This is a web application built with Angular.
 The platform enables football fans view league information (such as league standings and fixtures).
+View the live site here - https://bw-football-platform.netlify.com/

 Why Angular?
 Well, Angular is the framework I have been growing my skills with.
 It was an opportunity to showcase what I'd learned so for on a project like this.